Banks Peninsula: Goughs Bay

 Goughs Bay was home to a pā in the 1820s with around 100 people living there.
 The residents were fugitives from the Kai Huānga feud.
-In 1830 the pā was attacked by Te Maiharanui and again in 1832 by Te Rauparaha’s raiding parties.
+In 1830 the pā was attacked by Te Maiharanui and again in 1832 by Te Rauparaha's raiding parties.

 Goughs Bay is most likely named after a whaler, Walter Gough, who was put ashore at the bay in 1836 after an attempted mutiny on the whaling barque Australian.
 He lived there in the Māori community for many years.
 Goughs Bay was first referenced in 1858 when Elie Bauriaud, who originally arrived on the Comte de Paris, purchased land there.

-Goughs Bay is a well known surfing location and has an exposed beach break that provides consistent surf through out the year.
+Goughs Bay is a surfing location with an exposed beach break that provides consistent surf throughout the year.

 In 2021, funding was put aside to protect and fence the upper Goughs Bay stream catchment.
 The aims were to exclude stock, allow native bush to regenerate and improve the water quality.
 Mataī and tōtara trees will be protected as well as a range of native animals.

 A significant rain storm in December 2021 caused damage to the access road to Goughs Bay, with a number of slips making the road impassable.
 Five weeks later, the road was still closed because of the 34 slips blocking the access road.
 A report into the Christchurch City Council response to the damage caused by the storm highlighted areas for improvement in how the Christchurch City Council responds to emergencies.